babelfish-for-postgresql/babelfish_project_website/_posts/2021-10-28-babelfish-launch.markdown

 functionality that includes handling geospacial data, computational biology, statistics, job scheduling, graph databases and more.

-Today, we are excited to announce the release of the open source Babelfish for PostgreSQL (Babelfish): a capability that lets PostgreSQL understand queries from applications written for Microsoft SQL Server.
+Today, we are excited to announce the release of the open source Babelfish for PostgreSQL (Babelfish): a utility that lets PostgreSQL understand queries from applications written for Microsoft SQL Server.
 Babelfish is a set of extensions that provide both T-SQL capabilities and a Tabular Data Stream (TDS) listener port as enhancements to PostgreSQL.
 It supports the SQL Server dialect, T-SQL, and notable